axemclion/grunt-saucelabs/README.md

 * __pollInterval__: Number of milliseconds between each retry to see if a test is completed or not (default: 2000). _Optional_
 * __statusCheckAttempts__: Number of times to attempt to see if a test is completed or not (default: 90).
 Effectively, your tests have `statusCheckAttempts * pollInterval` seconds to complete (Thus, 180s by default).
 Set to `-1` to try forever.
 * __throttled__: Maximum number of unit test pages which will be sent to Sauce Labs concurrently.
 Exceeding your Sauce Labs' allowed concurrency can lead to test failures if you have a lot of unit test pages. _Optional_
-* __max-duration__: Maximum duration of a test, this is actually a Selenium Capability.
+* __maxDuration__: Maximum duration of a test, this is actually a Selenium Capability.
 Sauce Labs defaults to 180 seconds for js unit tests. _Optional_
 * __browsers__: An array of objects representing the [various browsers](https://saucelabs.com/docs/platforms) on which this test should run. _Optional_
 * __onTestComplete__: A callback that is called every time a unit test for a page is complete.
 Runs per page, per browser configuration.
 Receives two arguments `(result, callback)`. `result` is the javascript object exposed to sauce labs as the results of the test. `callback` must be called, node-style (having arguments `err`, `result` where result is a true/false boolean which sets the test result reported to the command line).
 See [example below](#ontestcomplete-callback) _Optional_
 * __maxRetries__: Specifies how many times the timed out tests should be retried (default: 0). _Optional_